KVDO-TV: Religious objections

 The transaction was filed with the FCC on August 9, 1975, while the Emergency Board granted approval on September 12.
 However, two objections stalled FCC approval.
-One came from a shareholder in Liberty Television, while the other came from the owner of a Salem Christian bookstore concerned that the sale would mean several religious programs that the station had aired, particularly The 700 Club, would not continue after OEPBS took control.
+One came from a shareholder in Liberty Television, while the other came from Rick Adams, the owner of a Salem Christian bookstore, who was concerned that the sale would mean several religious programs that the station had aired— particularly The 700 Club—would not continue after OEPBS took control.
 As one response to worries over program duplication, OEPBS committed to air 35 hours of unduplicated programming each week on the Salem station and amended its proposed program schedule to include religious shows in prime time.
 The Salem Area Chamber of Commerce voted to ask the FCC to call a public hearing, worried that there might not be another chance for a commercial TV station in Salem.
 Wakefield wrote another editorial asking, "Was State Purchase of KVDO A Mistake?"

 The sale languished so long that Chemeketa Community College and Intercontinental Ministries, a Christian group based in Salem, had begun to ready bids if the OEPBS purchase fell through.
 Additionally, between 1974 and 1976, channel 3 had shrunk from 24 employees to eight.

 On February 19, 1976, the FCC approved the sale to OEPBS.
 The state took control of the station that day and immediately began to introduce new programming, with an extended broadcast day and new lineup slated to debut March 1.
 The move caught the various religious ministries that broadcast on KVDO-TV, for two hours each evening and six hours on Sunday, off guard, and local ministries did not get the opportunity to say goodbye to their viewers.